tychonievich/cso1-s2022/markdown/lab05-debugger.md

 # How to Start Using `lldb`

-1. Log into a computer with clang and LLDB (e.g., your virtual machine, or `portal.cs.virginia.edu` after running `module load clang-llvm`)
+1. Log into a computer with clang and LLDB (e.g. by SSHing into `portal.cs.virginia.edu` and running `module load clang-llvm`)
 2. Invoke with `lldb program_to_debug`

 The following sections describe the important types of things you can do with `lldb`,